Political Science Programs

 - American politics,

 - and international relations.

 See the major fields table for information on these courses.
 Note that these courses are not all offered every semester or even every year.
 Students should always check at preregistration to see what is being offered in future semesters.
-Students also should note that there are many courses in the Department of Political Science that do NOT fulfill any of these four fields.
+Students also should note that there are many political science courses that do not fulfill any of these four fields.